 As I hurried over to it, I saw that it was in pretty bad shape….in pieces, really….with broken and missing finials, and the top piece was completely separated.

 Someone in the past had glued old fabric onto the back, which wasn’t a great look.

-I stood over it, guarding it so no one else would grab it, and motioned for hubby to come look at it.
+Standing over it and guarding it so no one else would grab it, I motioned for hubby to come look at it.